aws-amplify/docs/docs/lib/getting-started/fragments/android/setup.md

 Build an Android app using the Amplify Framework.
-The Amplify software suite includes:
+The Amplify Framework includes:

 - Amplify Tools - CLI toolchain for creating and managing your serverless backend.
 - Android, iOS, and JavaScript libraries to access your resources using a category based programming model.